agharsh2653/CODSOFT/README.md

 ## 🚀 Technology Used

-* Quiz App is build using Java
+* Quiz App is build using Java, xml